stripe/stripe-terminal-react-native/README.md

 - Compatible with apps targeting iOS 10 or above.

-### Expo initialization
+### Using with Expo

-> This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
+This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).

-> First install the package with yarn, npm, or [`expo install`](https://docs.expo.io/workflow/expo-cli/#expo-install).
+First install the package with yarn, npm, or [`expo install`](https://docs.expo.io/workflow/expo-cli/#expo-install).

 ```sh
 expo install stripe-terminal-react-native